How to Find Cheap Flights in Europe — Backpacker’s Guide For Budget Airfare

 STA is another travel website geared towards students/people under 26.
 Sometimes their prices are similar to Student Universe and sometimes not.
 My wife used them a few times and they were super helpful when she had to change one of her tickets.

 Student Universe is geared towards college students (anyone, regardless of age, currently enrolled in a college, even part-time) or anyone between 18-25 years old.
-They do check to see if you’re currently a student/are the correct age and they won’t process your reservation until your status is confirmed.
+They do check to see if you’re currently a student/are the correct age, and they won’t process your reservation until your status is confirmed.

 Student Universe also has a nice search feature that allows you to see the price of tickets surrounding your desired travel dates (3 days +/-).
 This is great if you’re flexible because you can really see how prices can change within a few days.
 For example, on my last trip I saw that I would save over $90 by leaving for Paris a day earlier.

-But they don’t always have the best price (even if you’re a student).
+But they don’t always have the best prices (even if you’re a student).
 Sometimes the Student Universe price is well above TripAdvisor/Kayak, but sometimes they blow the other sites out of the water — so remember to shop around.
 Student Universe also includes all taxes and fees in the display price, which I love.

 Kayak is another nice site to for airline tickets.
 I constantly find the cheap tickets here.
 I always check Kayak and use their prices as a benchmark for my other searches.